SimonChabrier/portfolio-back-office/README.md

-# Skeleton personnalisé.
+# Manage GitHub Portfolio Data.

-Use it to start a project with a skeleton project.
+Use it to manage data content on my personnal portfolio.

 ## Available dependencies